Krxtopher/amazon-nova-omni-image-app/ERROR_HANDLING_TEST.md

 3. **Updated `App.tsx`**:
    - Modified error handler to no longer show toast notifications for generation errors
-   - Kept error toasts for other types of errors (migration, deletion, etc.)
+   - Kept error toasts for other types of errors (deletion, etc.)

 4. **Updated tests**:
    - Modified `PromptInputArea.test.tsx` to reflect new error handling behavior